Terms & Conditions

 b) use reasonable endeavours to meet any performance dates specified in the SOW; and

-c) have the right to make any changes to the Services which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services.
+c) have the right to make any changes to the Services and Deliverables which are necessary to comply with any applicable law or safety requirement, or which do not materially affect the nature or quality of the Services and/or Deliverables.

 3.2 The Agency warrants to the Client that the Services will be provided using reasonable care and skill.

-3.4 The Agency will not be obliged to perform any work on behalf of the Client until a SOW has been signed by both parties.
+3.3 The Agency will not be obliged to perform any work on behalf of the Client until a SOW has been signed by both parties.
+In any event all SOWs shall be subject to these Conditions unless Differentology expressly agree otherwise in writing signed by an authorized representative of Differentology.

 4.1 The Client shall: